TYB-hue/neyala-ai/API_KEY_SECURITY.md

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Navigate to **APIs & Services** → **Credentials**
-3. Find your API key: `AIzaSyDo4ODAVsPRAFmzS7BjX4-NAeqFUpaA1YQ`
+3. Find the API key that was exposed (check your email notification from Google for the key ID)
 4. Click on the key to edit it
 5. Click **"Regenerate key"** button
 6. Copy the new API key